roobottom/roodesign-2022/source/work/vat-repayment-tracker.md

 * tell users if HMRC had used repayments to offset other debt;
 * notify users when HMRC had sent repayment.

-## Routes-in
-When expecting a VAT repayment, most people simply wait for the money to arrive in their account.
-It’s only when this goes wrong they start looking for help.
-People did this in an unexpected number of ways.
-In fact, uncovering the routes-in was quite the challenge.
-It was well worth the effort, though, as it revealed alternatives to building a digital service, namely:

-1. Building an API to allow third-party software vendors to provide tracking information in their MTD enabled software;
-2. Improve the automated phone assistant to give tracking information;
-3. Improving various other user touch-points, such as letters and online guidance;
-4. Extending the current Business Tax Account service to show repayments.

-{% gallery [{
-  url: '/assets/images/work/vat-repayment-tracker/routes-in.jpg',
-  alt: 'A diagram showing various ways that users access VAT repayment information' }],
-'Typically there are multiple ways that users access government services; tracking a VAT repayment was no exception.', 'text',
-'shadow' %}

 ### Pain points and opportunities
-I translated all our findings into an “as-is” service blueprint.
-This allowed us to identify pain points and opportunities by comparing the blueprint against the user needs.
+A service blueprint allowed us to identify pain points and opportunities by comparing the blueprint against the user needs.
 We were then able to rapidly spot areas for improvement.

 {% gallery [{
   url: '/assets/images/work/vat-repayment-tracker/service-blueprint.png',